 - Make a shoebox diorama.
 If you are teaching over a number of weeks then you could make a diorama each week to form a collection that reviews the stories.
 You can have one box for each character and let the class work together or you could even have each child work on his or her own box(s).
-Ideas for a Deborah Box might be palm tree or leaves, battle figures, judge’s gavel, weapons, tent, container of milk.
+Ideas for a Deborah Box might be palm tree or leaves, battle figures, a judge’s gavel, weapons, a tent, a container of milk.

 Check the Teaching Ideas page on this website for ideas that are adaptable to any lesson.

 - Colouring page Deborah & puzzle worksheets (Calvary Curriculum)

 - Craft: Palm tree made from paper bag (Kids Corner Home)